krestfield/docs/certdog/ip_restricting.md

 <img src=".\images\permitted_ips2.png" alt="Permitted IPs Team" style="zoom:80%;" />

-Then make all users that require this restriction members of this team -  alongside other teams that provide them with access the the required Certificate Issuers
+Then make all users that require this restriction members of this team -  alongside other teams that provide them with access the required Certificate Issuers